-Insurable earnings are calculated on an annual basis for the entire force, not for individual volunteers.
-10% of the total selected amounts for all members of the force represents the force’s total annual insurable earnings.
+Insurable earnings are calculated on an annual basis for the entire force.
+The force’s total annual insurable earnings are 10% of the total selected amounts for all members of the force.
+When calculating insurable earnings, the selected amount of earnings for each member is subject to the maximum for insurable earnings before calculating the total selected amount and applying the 10%.

 A hospital may be the deemed employer of a volunteer ambulance brigade or service.

-If a deemed employer has more than one type of volunteer force, the employer selects an annual amount of earnings for each force.
+If a deemed employer has more than one type of volunteer force, the employer selects an annual amount of earnings to cover for each force.

-The selected amount is the amount used to calculate a volunteer’s benefits when a work-related injury occurs.
+The selected amount of earnings for coverage is the amount used to calculate a volunteer’s wage loss benefits when a work-related injury or disease occurs.

 - volunteer ambulance brigades